 - 5-7 scallions, center part chopped

-- 1-2 tbsp coconut oil, for cooking chicken
+- 1-2 tbsp avocado oil, for cooking chicken

 - Cut chicken into bite sized pieces and chop your cabbage if you didn't take the lazy way out like I did get.

-- The heat large pan on high and add your coconut oil and chicken.
+- The heat large pan on high and add your butter or avocado oil and chicken.
 Cook until the chicken is brown and add your Pete's hot sauce (or whatever you prefer), salt, garlic powder, coconut palm sugar and paprika.

 - Turn the heat down to medium and allow to cook for about 10-15 minutes (stirring fairly often so the cabbage can be cooked in well) or until your chicken in no longer pink in the middle.

 - Turn the stove off and allow it to cool for a few minutes.